Higher Education Administration Curriculum

 |ENC 711||National Trends in Assessment, Data Analysis, and Accountability||3 Credits|

 Examines current trends in assessment and effective leadership practices to ensure accountability and inform continuous improvement.

-This course is a two semester internship with each intern working for an experienced superintendent mentor.
+This course is a two semester internship with each intern working for an experienced mentor.
 The internship experience builds effective relationships through intrapersonal, interpersonal, and organizational development focused on communication.
 In addition, students are asked to examine leadership challenges of the present and future based on class learning and individual experiences.
-The internship provides the intern with real world experiences related to leadership at the highest levels of Pre-K-12 public and private schools.
+The internship provides the intern with real world experiences related to leadership at the highest levels.

 Higher Education Administration Courses

 |ENC 717||Leadership in Higher Education and Community College||3 Credits|

 Examination of leadership roles in higher education and community colleges and applications to specific cases.

 |ENC 718||Administration of Online Programs in Higher Education and Community College||3 Credits|

 Role of administrators in the creation and maintenance of effective online courses or programs including curricular, faculty, contractual issues, and technology support systems.

 Systematic inquiry into ethical issues faced by contemporary educational leaders related to student and academic affairs and effective resolution strategies.